ska-telescope/developer.skatelescope.org/src/tutorial/oci-tutorial.rst

 VSCode
 ------

-If you went for docker installation this is also possible to be done using the docker extensions in vscode.
+If you went for docker installation this is also possible using the docker extensions in vscode.
 Please refer to :doc:`/howto/docker-vscode`